coreos/coreos-kubernetes/Documentation/getting-started.md

 # CoreOS &#43; Kubernetes Step By Step

-This guide will walk you through a deployment of a single-master/multi-worker Kubernetes cluster on CoreOS.
-We're going to:
+This guide walks through deploying a Kubernetes cluster of CoreOS nodes, with a single controller and multiple workers.
+This guide enumerates the multiple steps and stages of a Kubernetes deployment.
+To quickly deploy a Kubernetes cluster without engaging component-level details, check out the [free tier of the CoreOS Tectonic][tectonic-free] Kubernetes distribution, or the [open-source Tectonic Installer][tectonic-installer] that drives Tectonic's automation of cluster deployments.

+The primary goals of this guide are:

-- configure an etcd cluster for Kubernetes to use
+- Configure an etcd cluster for Kubernetes to use
-- generate the required certificates for communication between Kubernetes components
+- Generate the required certificates for communication between Kubernetes components
-- deploy a master node
+- Deploy a master node
-- deploy worker nodes
+- Deploy worker nodes
-- configure `kubectl` to work with our cluster
+- Configure `kubectl` to work with our cluster
-- deploy the DNS add-on
+- Deploy the DNS add-on
-- deploy the network policy add-on
+- Deploy the network policy add-on

 Working through this guide may take you a few hours, but it will give you good understanding of the moving pieces of your cluster and set you up for success in the long run.
 For a shortcut, you can utilize [these generic user-data scripts][generic-userdata].
 Let's get started.